midtown-ai/www/docs/glossary/a.md

 ## AlexNet Model

- A Model that led to the rebirth of [artificial neural networks][Artificial Neural Network] using [Graphical Processing Units (GPU)][GPU].
+ A Model that led to the rebirth of [artificial neural networks] using [Graphical Processing Units (GPU)].

- AlexNet is the name of a [convolutional neural network (CNN)][Convolutional Neural Network] architecture, designed by Alex Krizhevsky in collaboration with Ilya Sutskever and Geoffrey Hinton, who was Krizhevsky's Ph.D. advisor.
+ AlexNet is the name of a [convolutional neural network (CNN)] architecture, designed by Alex Krizhevsky in collaboration with Ilya Sutskever and Geoffrey Hinton, who was Krizhevsky's Ph.D. advisor.

  AlexNet competed in the [ImageNet Large Scale Visual Recognition Challenge] on September 30, 2012.
 The network achieved a top-5 error of 15.3%, more than 10.8 percentage points lower (better) than that of the runner up.
-The original paper's primary result was that the depth of the model was essential for its high performance, which was computationally expensive, but made feasible due to the utilization of [graphics processing units (GPUs)][GPU] during training.
+The original paper's primary result was that the depth of the model was essential for its high performance, which was computationally expensive, but made feasible due to the utilization of [graphics processing units (GPUs)] during training.

  ![type:video](https://www.youtube.com/embed/c_u4AHNjOpk)